 All students can now benefit from six years of secondary education.
 At the end of Secondary 6, students take one public examination - the Hong Kong Diploma of Secondary Education (HKDSE) Examination, which replaces the former Hong Kong Certificate of Education Examination and Hong Kong Advanced Level Examination.
 The first HKDSE examination was held smoothly in 2012.
 The HKDSE qualification has gained extensive recognition locally and worldwide, in international benchmarking studies such as the National Recognition Information Centerreport and the Tariff System of the Universities and Colleges Admissions Service in the United Kingdom.
-As of January 2015, more than 220 overseas tertiary institutions, including renowned universities such as Cambridge University and Yale University, have accepted the new qualification for admission purpose, and more are being added.
-(Details are available at: http://www.hkeaa.edu.hk/en/recognition/hkdse_recognition/ircountry_hkdse.html )
+At present, around 280 overseas tertiary institutions, including renowned universities such as Cambridge University and Yale University, have accepted the new qualification for admission purpose, and more are being added.
+(Details are available at: http://www.hkeaa.edu.hk/en/recognition/hkdse_recognition/ircountry_hkdse.html)

 The Government strives to provide multiple study pathways for secondary school leavers, with multiple entry and exit points.
 Some of them will study bachelor’s degree programmes direct after completing HKDSE, whereas some will choose to study sub-degree programmes.
 For those who study sub-degree programmes, upon graduation, they can pursue study in top-up degree programmes (i.e. “2 + 2” arrangement) and obtain their undergraduate qualifications.

 We adopt a two-pronged strategy of promoting the parallel development of the publicly-funded sector and the self-financing sector in developing post-secondary education in Hong Kong.
-In academic year 2014/15, 46% of our young people in the relevant age cohort have the opportunity to pursue undergraduate studies.
-Taking sub-degree places into account, nearly 70% of young people have access to post-secondary education.
+Currently, 48% of our young people in the relevant age cohort have the opportunity to pursue undergraduate studies.
+Taking sub-degree places into account, more than 70% of young people have access to post-secondary education.

 There is also a wide array of taught and research postgraduate programmes for students who have graduated from their undergraduate studies to choose from.